wp-plugins/wp-google-map-plugin/readme.txt

 We're at [FlipperCode](http://www.flippercode.com/), committed to excellent support to make every download worth for the user.
 Happily announcing [Support Desk](http://www.flippercode.com/forums/) for our valuable users to engaged with multiple support desk person for fast turnout.

-Importance

-Display a marker on google map is always a hassle for non technical person or find out latitude and longitude for the locations.
-Now you need not worry about these things.
-This plugins helps you to create a google map and display multiple markers on that seamlessly.

-Usage:

-It's easy!
-Just install this and see WP Google Map Plugin navigation at left side menus.

-Notes:

-This plugin for WordPress, the publicly available  If you experience any problems with the plugin, feel free to contact me.

 == Installation ==
 This section describes how to install the plugin and get it working.